Use the advanced builder

 In the above example, we will split on the comma and trim any whitespace before and after a comma.

-Therefore the whitespace before and after Red shoes\ will be trimmed, but the whitespace in Red shoes will not.
+Therefore the whitespace before and after Red shoes\ will be trimmed, but the whitespace in Red shoes won’t.